Edw590/VISOR---Android-Version-Assistant/README.md

 Have a look on the "TODO.md" file (note: it's not always updated.
 But it has some things there).

 ### - Project status
-Ongoing, but possibly slowly since I'm a student, so I may not have that much time to work on this (even though I'd love to have more time) - except on Holidays xD.
+Ongoing, but possibly slowly.
+I may not have that much time to work on this (even though I'd love to have more time) - except on Holidays xD.

 ### - License
 This project is licensed under Apache 2.0 License - http://www.apache.org/licenses/LICENSE-2.0.